-Altitude sickness is one of the most common problems that most of the trekkers face during their trek to Everest Base Camp Trek.
+Altitude sickness is one of the most common problems that most trekkers face during their trek to Everest Base Camp Trek.
 One needs to know about this life-threatening problem that may occur during their trek.
-It’s important to learn about the causes, symptoms & preventive measures of high altitude sickness before you begin your journey to Everest base camp trek.
-Everyone is likely susceptible to high altitude sickness, it is same to both fit & unfit so, the best way to assure your safety is to learn about it before you embark on your journey.
+It's important to learn about the causes, symptoms & preventive measures of high altitude sickness before you begin your journey to the Everest base camp trek.
+Everyone is likely susceptible to high altitude sickness, it is the same to both fit & unfit so, the best way to assure your safety is to learn about it before you embark on your journey.

 The main cause of high altitude sickness is ascending to a great height rapidly or staying at a high place for too long.
 At sea level, the atmospheric concentration of oxygen is approximately 21 per cent and the barometric pressure averages 760 millimetres of mercury (mmHg).
 Higher altitudes do not change the atmospheric oxygen concentration.
 However, the number of oxygen molecules per breath decreases.
-A human body needs to adjust to lower air pressure & decreased the level of oxygen which is why acclimatization or gradual profession is needed.
+A human body needs to adjust to lower air pressure & decrease the level of oxygen which is why acclimatization or gradual profession is needed.
 An average human body needs at least 1-3 days to adopt the new altitude.
-Climbing to higher altitude without acclimatization leads toa serious risk of life-threatening illness.
+Climbing to a higher altitude without acclimatization leads to a serious risk of life-threatening illness.

 The symptoms usually depend on various factors like age, fitness level, the shape of the person or the time spent at the altitude & climbing speed of a person.
 However, the primary symptoms of High altitude sickness are given below:-

 If the high altitude sickness is left untreated then, it may lead to High Altitude Cerebral Oedema (HACE) or High Altitude Pulmonary Edema (HAPE).
 Once HACE or HAPE develops death is possible within hours unless the trekker is immediately taken to a lower elevation.
 The following symptoms represent that the person has more serious altitude sickness:-